hindutva/hindutva.github.io/paganology/steppe/chingiz.md

 - Then he started picking off the Tanguts and the Jurchen controlled north China.
 And then the Uighurs, Khwarazm Turk sultanate.
 Then Persia, afghanistan, and the western qAra khitai.
 From Korea to Eastern Europe did his mongols go.
 In all this, novel technology and tactics were used including leveraging mobility by attacking from multiple points (crossing a desert unexpectedly in case of the Khwarazm), doing excellent propaganda - "surrender and be treated well, or resist and be fully slaughtered", spawning and herding refugees, killing off all the old elite.
 - From his lineage sprang great conquerors and many able successors.
 Family tree [here](https://en.wikipedia.org/wiki/Family_tree_of_Genghis_Khan)
 - Alas, his secularism and tolerance of abrahamisms sucked out mongolness and the grace of tengri from one islamized half; while sedentary decadance did the other major part in.
 - "The biggest impact that has been uncovered to date appears to be that of Chingiz Kha’Khan, the founder of the great Mongol nation, who appears to have left behind 16 million male descendents in the modern world."
-[MT05](https://manasataramgini.wordpress.com/2005/12/23/founding-fathers-and-other-musings/)
+[MT05](https://manasataramgini.wordpress.com/2005/12/23/founding-fathers-and-other-musings/) "If one accounts for females the number could be as many as double that. "

 ## Low start